s-benavides/MHD_shell_model/README.md

 # MHD shell model
 ### About
 A shell model for magnetohydrodynamical (MHD) turbulence.
+Based on the 'improved' shell model of [L'vov, V. S. et al. Phys.
+Rev. E 58, 1811 (1998)](https://doi.org/10.1103/PhysRevE.58.1811) extended to MHD.
+Uses a fourth-order Runge-Kutta method for time-stepping.

 ### Santiago J. Benavides